mpromonet/v4l2tools/README.md

 >	read an YUV format from a V4L2 capture device, convert to an other YUV format and write to a V4L2 output device

- - v4l2compress_vpx  :
+ - v4l2compress  :

->	read YUV from a V4L2 capture device, compress in VP8/VP9 format using libvpx and write to a V4L2 output device
+>	read YUV from a V4L2 capture device, compress in VP8/VP9/H264/HEVC format using libvpx and write to a V4L2 output device

- - v4l2compress_h264 :

->	read YUV from a V4L2 capture device, compress in H264 format using libx264 and write to a V4L2 output device

- - v4l2compress_x265 :

->	read YUV from a V4L2 capture device, compress in HEVC format using libx265 and write to a V4L2 output device

  - v4l2compress_jpeg :